Do you want to make a separate RSS feed for each custom post type on your WordPress website?

 https://example.com/movies

-To view the RSS feed, all you need to do is add /feed/ next to the custom post type archive URL.
+To view the RSS feed, you only need to add /feed/ next to the custom post type archive URL.

 https://example.com/movies/feed/

-Alternately, you can also view the feed by adding the post type parameter to your main WordPress RSS feed.
+Alternatively, you can view the feed by adding the post type parameter to your main WordPress RSS feed.
 For example:

 https://example.com/feed/?post_type=movies